A Taxi Driver: Reception

-Positive reviews
+Critical response

 A Taxi Driver received positive reviews upon its release.
-The review aggregation website Rotten Tomatoes gives the film an approval rating of 96% based on 28 reviews, with an average rating of 7.3/10.
+The review aggregation website Rotten Tomatoes gives the film an approval rating of 97% based on 30 reviews, with an average rating of 7.3/10.
 The website's critical consensus reads "A Taxi Driver brings a ground-level perspective and a refreshingly light touch to a fact-based story with sobering implications."
 On Metacritic, which assigns a normalized rating based on reviews, the film has a score of 69 out of 100, based on 7 critics, indicating "generally favorable reviews".

-Sohing Yi Chan of OFF SCREEN pointed out A Taxi Driver “as a film depicting a historical trauma”, let the international audience, especially those who were not familiar with the event, be able to learn more about the truth.
-He also suggested that the film by adopting a classical Hollywood structure in narrative, gave audiences a chance to “experience the roller coaster of emotions that the film bombards the audience within a highly workmanlike fashion”.
+Sohing Yi Chan of Off Screen pointed out A Taxi Driver "as a film depicting a historical trauma", let the international audience, especially those who were not familiar with the event, be able to learn more about the truth.
+He also suggested that the film by adopting a classical Hollywood structure in narrative, gave audiences a chance to "experience the roller coaster of emotions that the film bombards the audience within a highly workmanlike fashion".

-Jennie Kermode of Eye For Film shared the relevant ideas that the director didn’t ignore the peaceful and lovely moments besides the violent, panic and horrible scenes, and it created a contrast in emotion and let audience keep shocking or plunge into consideration.
+Jennie Kermode of Eye For Film shared the relevant ideas that the director didn't ignore the peaceful and lovely moments besides the violent, panic and horrible scenes, and it created a contrast in emotion and let audience keep shocking or plunge into consideration.

 The cinematography in this film gained some more attention.
-Sheri Linden of The Hollywood Reporter went further that especially in the checkpoint scene and the mountain-road chase scene, the cinematography captured a “metal-on-metal violence” which was exaggerated in a “pastoral backdrop” that made Kim’s decision and reaction more convincing.
+Sheri Linden of The Hollywood Reporter went further that especially in the checkpoint scene and the mountain-road chase scene, the cinematography captured a "metal-on-metal violence" which was exaggerated in a "pastoral backdrop" that made Kim's decision and reaction more convincing.
 Sheri Linden also refuted the doubt on the other character Hinzpeter that his emotions might be overplayed in the last act, by evidencing the found footage from the real Hinzpeter by the end of the film, to show the proper performance in the film.

-Edeltraut Brahmstaedt, the widow of the German journalist Jürgen Hinzpeter, was to visit Seoul on August 8, 2017.
-During the visit, Brahmstaedt planned to watch the film based on the true story of her late husband.